zhibirc/ururu/README.md

 🐝 [Random Replacement (RR) Cache](./rr-cache/)

+> [!TIP]
+> Code is ready for copy-paste.
+Use plain TS files or JS + type annotations, whatever you need.

 ## Motivation

 Yet another cache implementations.
 But why?
 Yeah, there are a few reasons for that.